Community Access Grant (for individual families)

 An application form must be completed that details what the grant would be used for and the impact it would have on your child, and you as a carer.

-There must also be supporting evidence to show us that your child meets the eligibility criteria, and can include the following:
+There must also be supporting evidence to show us that your child meets the eligibility criteria, and should include:

 • health information about your child's diagnosis or disability, this can include evidence that formal assessment is in process